 There are three patterns (arteriosclerosis is used as a generic term for all patterns above):

 Arteriovenous access is required for haemodialysis in renal failure patients.
 The upper limb is generally preferred as a site, however, lower limb access can also be obtained.
 Ultrasound is the preferred modality for evaluation of the vessels prior to creating an access.

 An arteriovenous fistula (AVF) is an abnormal connection between an adjacent artery and vein.
 Unlike an arteriovenous malformation (AVM), these are frequently acquired lesions, rather than developmental abnormalities.

 Arteriovenous fistulas have a number of etiologies.
 They can be ia...

 Arteriovenous malformations (AVMs) are characterized by an abnormal leash of vessels allowing for arteriovenous shunting.
-They can occur anywhere in the body but have a predilection towards the head and neck.
-There is a direct arteriovenous communication with no intervening capillary bed.
-They ...
+They can occur anywhere in the body but are most common in the brain 1.
+There is direct arteriovenous communication with no intervening capillary bed.
+They can be congenital ...

 The artery of Adamkiewicz, also known as the great anterior radiculomedullary artery or arteria radicularis anterior magna, is the name given to the dominant thoracolumbar segmental artery that supplies the spinal cord.